 These initiatives require implementation and funding in order to promote and maintain a thriving oyster resource and industry in Louisiana, and to allow for the most efficient utilization of coastal areas.
-In order to increase the likelihood of success, this plan requires five years of implementation, at a minimum.
-The budgets set forth in this plan are estimates that assume full funding to begin in

-2021.
-Additionally, it is recognized that some initiatives will be more difficult than others to address, based upon various factors (e.g. cost, timing, etc.).
+In order to increase the likelihood of success, this plan requires a minimum of five years for implementation The estimated budgets set forth in this plan assume full funding to begin in 2021.
+Additionally, it is recognized that some initiatives will be more difficult than others to address, based upon various factors (e.g. cost, timing, etc.) and some will require feasibility studies to determine suitability and/or effectiveness, along with cost/benefits.

 The state previously began efforts to assist the oyster industry in adapting to changing coastal conditions by lifting the long-standing oyster lease moratorium and turning some public oyster grounds into leasable areas (Bay Eloi area in St. Bernard Parish).
-In addition, two cultch plants and four spawning reefs are to be completed in 2021 as part of the oyster restoration projects approved by the Louisiana Trustee Implementation Group (TIG) in Final Restoration Plan/Environmental Assessment #5: Living Coastal and Marine Resources - Marine Mammals and Oysters with monies from Deepwater Horizon (DWH) oil spill settlement (LA TIG, 2020).
+In addition, two cultch plants and four spawning reefs are to be completed in 2021 as part of the oyster restoration projects approved by the Louisiana Trustee Implementation Group (TIG) in Final Restoration Plan/Environmental Assessment #5: Living Coastal and Marine Resources - Marine Mammals and Oysters with monies from the Deepwater Horizon (DWH) oil spill settlement (LA TIG, 2020).